 - Neutral ‘look’ (you can smile, as I always have, but it just can’t be goofy or over exaggerated—basically just look natural).

 - Just head and shoulders (keep it simple…no glasses, jewelry or crazy hair)

 epassportphoto.com easily creates a photo sheet grid on a 4X6 print.

-ePassportPhoto gives you 3 different printing options.
+ePassportPhoto gives you 3 different printing options:

-- Mail it home.
-They print it and mail it to you.
+- Mail it to you – They print it and mail it to you.
 Starts at $7.99 for two photos or $11.99 for four.
 Shipping is “free” (read: included).

-- Pick up at your local drugstore the same day.
-They work with Walmart, Walgreens, and CVS.
+- Pick up at your local drugstore the same day – They work with Walmart, Walgreens, and CVS.
 Starts at the same $7.99 for two photos or $11.99 for four.

 Voila!
 Four passport photos for less than 50 cents.
 And so much less than what you’d pay for the two you get at the drugstore.

-I just used it and it worked great, plus had a coupon at CVS so my photos cost me practically nil.
+I just used it and it worked great, plus I had a coupon at CVS so my photos cost me practically nil.